yochannah/carpentries.org/_posts/2022/01/2022-01-31-live-lesson-infrastructure.md

 happened with the click of a button (or had I been patient, I could have just waited a week for the change to implement itself).

+### And More!!!

+There are many more features that should make authoring, contributing, and maintaining lessons easier for everyone including automated checks for missing alt text, abnormal heading structure, and invalid internal links.

+One of the things I'm really excited about with the lesson infrastructure is a [less invasive and faster build process for our R-based lessons][sandpaper-cache] that freezes the package versions and provides [pull request previews][pr-preview] that will avoid lessons suddenly breaking when new package versions being released.

 ### Demonstration

+Zhian is going to implement and fill this in on Friday :weary:

 ## Transition Plan

+As

 ## Future Plans